TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

           -f, --full    Output the full event (full zone names, timestamp, etc.)  No data will be truncated.
           -j, --json    Output in JSON.
 If `-j` is supplied `-f` is ignored.
-          -r, --ready   Output an event when the event stream is ready.
+          -r, --ready   Output an extra event when the event stream is first opened and ready.

       get <uuid>